g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 The steps to using Plugin Builder are fairly simple:

 #.
 Open the Plugin Builder from within QGIS
 #.
-Fill out the required information for the selected plugin template
+Fill out the required information for the selected plugin template, working your way through each step
 #.
 Designate where to store your new plugin
 #.
-Compile your resource file
+If automatic compilation failed during plugin generation, manually compile your resource file using pyrcc5
 #.
 Install the plugin
 #.
 Test it